Indian Tamils of Sri Lanka

 The Tamils in Sri Lanka can be divided into two groups, the Sri Lankan Tamils, who are native to the island of Sri Lanka and the Indian Tamils or Hill Country Tamils, who are descendants of bonded labourers sent from Tamil Nadu to Sri Lanka in the 19th century to work in tea plantations.
 Many came as laborers to work in the plantations, but few of them came as business people.
-Most of the recruits came as they were recruited by the head man in their villages, mostly by high caste tamils.
+Most of the recruits came as they were recruited by the head man in their villages, mostly by high caste Tamils.

 Sri Lankan Tamils mostly live in the Northern and Eastern Provinces and in the capital of Colombo, whereas Hill Country Tamils largely live in the central highlands.
-The Hill Country Tamils and Ceylon Tamils historically have seen themselves as separate communities.
+The Hill Country Tamils and Ceylon Tamils historically have seen themselves as separate communities, particularly due to the nativity of the island, and due to caste level differences as well.
 In 1949, the United National Party (UNP) government stripped the Indian Tamils of their nationality, including their right to vote.
 Prominent Tamil political leaders such as S. J. V. Chelvanayakam and his Tamil opposition party opposed this move.

 Under an agreement between the Sri Lankan and Indian governments in the 1960s, around 40% of Hill Country Tamils were granted Sri Lankan nationality and many of the remainder were repatriated to India.
 However, the ethnic conflict has led to the growth of a greater sense of common Tamil identity, and the two groups are now more supportive of each other.
-By the 1990s most Indian Tamils had received Sri Lankan citizenship and some were not granted Sri Lankan citizenship until 2003, during the peace talks between the Tamil Tigers and the Sri Lankan Government.
+By the 1990s most Indian Tamils had received Sri Lankan citizenship, although some were not granted Sri Lankan citizenship until 2003, during the peace talks between the Tamil Tigers and the Sri Lankan Government.